chetmurthy/pa_ppx_migrate/README.md

 a package that does this: `ocaml-migrate-parsetree`, and this package is intended as a demonstration that significant automated assistance can be brought to bear on the problem.

+## Tests and Examples

+This project ships with a simple example of an AST migration (the one explained below) in the directory `test` as well as a full set of migrations for the Ocaml AST in the directory `pa_ocaml_migrate_parsetree`.
+Both are built as part of the standard build procedure.

 # How it works: A slightly long-winded explanation